picosh/git-pr/README.md

 # roadmap

+> [!IMPORTANT]\
+> This project is being actively developed and we have not reached alpha status
+> yet.

+- Publish demo video
+- PR should be displayed as an event log
-- Guide for setting up `git-pr`
+- Guide for self-hosting `git-pr`
+- **Alpha status**
+- Git remote for repos
 - PR build steps (e.g. check that a patch can be cleanly applied)
-- Git remote for repos
 - Review patch inline (edit patch directly with comments `# xxx` then reupload)
 - TUI